Internationaler Sozialistischer Kampfbund: History

 The ISK continued to work in the resistance after the 1933 Nazi ban.
 The ISK had destroyed all written party records and until 1938, remained undetected, while the larger parties, the KPD and SPD, were being battered by massive arrests.
 The ISK was therefore able to continue its resistance work, helping political refugees leave the country, conducting sabotage and distributing leaflets.
 In 1938, however, a wave of arrests hit the ISK.
-A main focus of the work was the attempt to build a clandestine trade union, the Unabhängige Sozialistische Gewerkschaft ("Independent Socialist Union"), which also supported the Internationale Transport Workers' Federation.
+A main focus of the work was the attempt to build a clandestine trade union, the Unabhängige Sozialistische Gewerkschaft ("Independent Socialist Union"), which also supported the International Transport Workers' Federation.
 The ISK's best known act of resistance was the sabotage of the opening of the Reichsautobahn on May 19, 1935.
 The night before Hitler's trip to inaugurate the new highway, ISK activists wrote anti-Hitler slogans, such as "Hitler = War" and "Down with Hitler", on all the bridges along the route between Frankfurt am Main and Darmstadt, where he was to travel.
 The Nazi propaganda film produced of the event had to be edited numerous times.

 In exile, the ISK also published the Reinhart Briefe ("Reinhart Letters") and Sozialistische Warte, which were then smuggled into Germany.
 Because of their factual and unpolemical reporting, these were valued by various members of the German Resistance.
 The ISK was linked with the Socialist Vanguard Group in England and the Internationale Militante Socialiste in France.